Three Creative Ways to Lower Your Retirement Taxes

 You can apply key minimalism concepts for potential tax savings.
 Here’s how.

-As some retirees look to simplify their lives while maximizing their finances, adopting creative approaches can help.
+Adopting creative approaches to finance can help some retirees simplify their lives while maximizing their tax savings.
 One potentially powerful but perhaps lesser-known strategy involves minimalism.

-The minimalist mindset began as an art movement about eighty years ago.
-However, in recent decades, the movement has become synonymous with stuff and time: spending less, keeping only what you need, and removing frivolous distractions to focus more on what matters to you most.
+The minimalist mindset began as an art movement about 70 years ago.
+In recent decades, the movement has gained traction by becoming synonymous with stuff and time: Spending less, keeping only what you need and removing frivolous distractions to focus more on what matters to you most.

-About 11% of adults in the United States today are minimalists, according to a Carnegie Mellon business project.
-Meanwhile, 26% of U.S. adults are reportedly interested in becoming one.
+About 11% of adults in the United States today are minimalists, according to a Carnegie Mellon business project, with 26% of U.S. adults reportedly interested in becoming one.

 Profit and prosper with the best of expert advice on investing, taxes, retirement, personal finance and more - straight to your e-mail.